hadetan/job-crawler-bot/README.md

 ### Stage 2 & 3

-2. **Stage 2** visits each URL from Stage 1 using Puppeteer and extracts all job posting links
+2. **Stage 2** reads job board URLs from Stage 1's output, visits each URL using Puppeteer, and extracts all job posting links with checkpoint support
 3. **Stage 3** visits each job URL from Stage 2 and extracts detailed information

 All stages support: